Sándor Csernus

 Sándor Csernus (/hu/; born 21 March 1950) is a Hungarian historian, associate professor (docent, reader), diplomat, former dean of Faculty of Arts, University of Szeged and director of the Hungarian Institute of Paris.
 He is fluent in Hungarian and French.

-Biography and carrier
+Biography and career

 Sándor Csernus was born on 21 March 1950 in Algyő.

 He took M. A. degrees at the Attila József University, Faculty of Arts in French and History in 1975.